vegetaz/vegetaz.github.io/about.md

 permalink: /about/
 ---

-I'm a Coder for Java Back End.
-I've made quite a few web apps, especially on Spring.
-Keep Learning :)
+I'm a Coder for Java.
+I've made quite a few web apps, especially on Spring

 email: vangiacoder@outlook.com